-Since the Nevada Revised Statutes permit sports betting, we interpret Article I, section 1(a) of the Compact as authorizing the Tribe to engage in sports betting at its casinos if the Tribe meets one of the exceptions in the Professional and Amateur Sports Protection Act (PASPA).
-PASPA makes it unlawful for a governmental entity, including an Indian tribe, to sponsor, operate, or authorize by law or compact, gaming based on the outcome of professional and amateur sports competitions.
-This prohibition does not extend to parimutuel animal racing or jai-alai games.
-To be lawful, any prohibited sports gaming pursuant to Article I, section 1(a) of the Compact must come within one of the two exceptions in PASPA which are applicable to Indian tribes.
+Since the Nevada Revised Statutes permit sports betting, we interpret Article I, section 1 (d) of the Compact as authorizing the Tribe to engage in sports betting at its casinos if the Tribe meets one of the exceptions in the Professional and Amateur Sports Protection Act (PAPSA).
+See 18 U.S.C. § 1804.
+PAPSA makes it unlawful for a governmental entity, including an Indian tribe, to sponsor, operate, or authorize by law or compact, gaming based upon the outcome of professional or amateur sports competitions.
+This prohibition does not extend to pari-mutuel animal racing orjai-alai games.
+To be lawful, any prohibited sports gaming pursuant to Article I, section 1 (d) of this Compact must come within one of the two exceptions in PAPSA which are applicable to Indian tribes.

 Under the first exception, the general prohibition does not apply to a State or other governmental entity, including an Indian tribe, to the extent that the sports gaming activity was conducted by that State or other governmental entity between January 1, 1976 and August 31, 1990.
-The second exception establishes two criteria which must be met to authorize an otherwise prohibited sports betting activity within a State or governmental entity: (1) the activity must actually have been authorized by a statute in effect on October 2, 1991; and (2) the activity must actually have been conducted at some point between September 1, 1989 and October 2, 1991 pursuant to the law of that State or other governmental entity.
+The second exception establishes two criteria which must be met to authorize an otherwise prohibited sports betting activity within a State or governmental entity: (1) the activity must actually have been anthorized by a statute in effect on October 2, 1991; and (2) the activity must actually have been conducted at some point between September 1, 1989 and October 2, 1991 pursuant to the law of that State or other governmental entity.
 We are not, however, in a position to verify the factual basis for establishing whether the Tribe comes within one of the two exceptions described above.
 Therefore, we express no opinion on the matter.